13 Must-See Famous Buildings in Chicago

 Abandon dry land and revel in the White City’s scintillating sites and monuments from Lake Michigan on your professionally narrated cruise tour.

-Check out famous buildings in Chicago from the windswept deck of your sea-worthy vessel when you choose from a variety of different Shoreline tours including the Skyline Lake Tour and the Architecture River Tour from Michigan Avenue.
+Check out famous architectural buildings in Chicago from the windswept deck of your sea-worthy vessel when you choose from a variety of different Shoreline tours including the Skyline Lake Tour and the Architecture River Tour from Michigan Avenue.

 This one-of-a-kind attraction angles visitors 30 degrees over Michigan Avenue for a heart-pounding 40-second ride and jaw-dropping view.